Connect with and learn about our faculty

 Research (Return to top)

-Gary's current scholarly focus is on preparing a course reader of original essays for Math Explorations.
+Gary's current scholarly focus involves preparing a course reader of original essays for Math Explorations, and also writing a text for The Pursuit of Wisdom that explores the search for meaning and purpose in life.

 Education (Return to top)

-Gary's BA in Elementary Education is from Prescott College's Limited-Residency Undergraduate Program (formerly ADP), where he learned the transformative power of the ADP.
+Gary's BA in Elementary Education is from Prescott College's Limited-Residency Undergraduate Program, where he learned the transformative power of Prescott College.
 His MA in College Education is from Northern Arizona University, where he focused on alternative pedagogies for adult learners, including mathematics.
 The vast majority of Gary's education has come from self-directed lifelong learning.

 Expertise (Return to top)

-As a lifelong learner, Gary knows that expertise is a slippery claim; however, his areas of interest are: humanistic mathematics, natural sciences, philosophy, spirituality studies, consciousness studies, holistic health, healing arts, and interdisciplinary studies.
+Expertise is a slippery claim; however, Gary's areas of interest include humanistic mathematics, natural sciences, philosophy, spirituality studies, consciousness studies, holistic health, healing arts, and interdisciplinary studies.

 Academic Involvement at Prescott College (Return to top)